ppalucki/owca/docs/api.rst

     - task_sched_stat (lines with ':'),
     - task_sched_stat_numa_faults (numa_faults field).
     By default "sched stats" are disabled no metrics. will be collected.
-False means disable the collection.
+True enables metrics collection.

     If string is provided it will be used as regexp to match key (string before ':')